frangucc/thenodechronbook/chapter_1.md

 VOLUME 1
 #THE HACKER WAY

-> Skip to the first chapter ([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)) if you prefer not to read the essay.
+> This is the BOOK ONE essay.
+Skip to the first chapter ([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)) if you prefer not to read the essay.

 Alan Turing was L-I-T-E-R-A-L-L-Y cracking the German Enigma when he discovered something that changed computing forever.
 One man and his love for math algos, pwnd the Nazi's.